fnordoglargh/metametalmapper/README.md

 ### Countries

 Countries on M-A and this tool are represented in [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) two letter format.
 Whenever you read _NN_ in context with countries, a two letter country code is meant.
 Two special countries exist: XX (international) and YY (unknown).

 A list of all countries with at least one band is shown on calling with the switch `-l`.

 ### Regions

 A _region_ is a group of countries defined inside the file `country_helper.py`.
 Available regions are shown on calling `metal_mapper.py` with the switch `-l`.

 Popular regions are *NCO*; nordic countries (containing Denmark, Sweden, Norway, Iceland, Finland, Greenland, Faroe Islands, Åland Islands, Svalbard and Jan Mayen) and *SCA*; Scandinavia (as above but _without_  Åland Islands, Svalbard and Jan Mayen).

 ### Graph Databases

 A [graph database](https://en.wikipedia.org/wiki/Graph_database) is ideal to store data from M-A for further analysis.
 Bands and their members are nodes.
 They are connected through edges storing e.g. data, like what pseudonym a member used in a certain band or what instruments were played.

 ## How to use

 `metal_mapper.py`, when called on without switches, shows a list of program switches and some hints how to use them.
 The program does not have an interactive mode.
 Every function needs data from previous runs, except the bootstrapping.

+The typical workflow follows these steps:

+1. Crawl a country or a region for band links on M-A,
+2. Create a graph in Neo4j Desktop,
+3. Crawl bands ,
+4. Opening Neo4j Desktop and inspect the graph and
+5. Print raw analysis in the terminal, export `.graphml` and statistics files.

 The following sections will guide you through the usage of the program.

-1. Getting all known band links from a country on M-A,
-2. Starting Neo4j Desktop,
-3. Crawling all Norwegian bands,
-4. Opening Neo4j Desktop and inspect the graph,
-5. Print raw analysis in the terminal, export `.graphml` and statistics files.

 ### Boostrapping: Crawl a country or a region for band links

-If you're not interested in getting the band links for all countries you can either:
+The initial requirement to use mmm is having band links to crawl.
+There are two ways of creating band lists:

 * Start with the switch `-c NN` to crawl all bands in exactly one country **or**
 * Call with `-r NNN` where NNN is the key of the region you want to crawl.

-Crawling an entire region is recommended only for small regions or to update with new bands.
+Crawling an entire region is recommended only for small regions with a low amount of bands or to update with new bands.

-You may define your own regions in `country_helper.py`.
-Just make sure that a region code has three letters (or more) so that no country link files will be overwritten in a crawl.

 Band list files are generated by country (from M-A's ["by country page"](https://www.metal-archives.com/browse/country)) with at least one band entry.
 The names of the files follows this simple scheme: `NN.lnks` where NN is the two letter short form.

 The contents of an `.lnks` file looks like this:

     Akollonizer/3540362756